Quasiperiodicity-induced non-Hermitian skin effect from the breakdown of scale-free localization: Supplementary Note 1: Analysis of the system in the absence of the quasiperiodic potential

 The relation between the hopping amplitude across the impurity bond and that within the bulk determines whether the energy eigenvalues under the generalized boundary conditions (GBC) are real or complex~\cite{Guo2021,Wang2023}.

-In particular, in the regime where $\mu$ is sufficiently small, the hopping across the impurity bond can be approximated to be unidirectional and the problem can be treated analytically.
+We now discuss crossovers between the NHSE and SFL regimes.
+For simplicity, we take $\alpha$ to be positive.
+In the regime where $\mu ~(>0)$ is sufficiently small, the hopping across the impurity bond can be approximated to be unidirectional and the problem can be treated analytically.
 For this purpose, we consider this approximated model,